Marko Jovanović (basketball): Playing career

-A center, Jovanović spent his professional career with Ergonom, Partizan, Zdravlje, Sloga, RheinEnergie Köln, Löwen Braunschweig, BG Karlsruhe, Panellinios, Slovan, Vojvodina Srbijagas, Konstantin, and Odessa.
+A center, Jovanović spent his professional career with Ergonom, Partizan, Zdravlje, Sloga, RheinEnergie Köln, Löwen Braunschweig, BG Karlsruhe, Panellinios, Slovan, Vojvodina Srbijagas, Konstantin, and Odesa.
 In July 2006, Jovanović joined the Detroit Pistons for the NBA Summer League.
 He retired as a professional player with Konstantin in 2011.

 National team career

 In July 2000, Jovanović was a member of the Yugoslavia U-18 (representing FR Yugoslavia) that finished 5th at the European Championship for Juniors in Zadar, Croatia.
 Over eight tournament games, he averaged 10.4 points, 3.8 rebounds, and 0.4 assists per game.
 In July/August 2002, Jovanović was a member of the Yugoslavia U-20 that finished 7th at the European Championship for Young Men in Lithuania.
 Over eight tournament games, he averaged 5.5 points, 3.1 rebounds, and 0.5 assists per game.